akshaygulabrao/flappybird-monorepo/README.md

 - Duplicated neurons with different learning rates

 ## Conclusion
-- Summary of findings
-- Comparative analysis
+- Stable-baselines3 is a powerful tool for reinforcement learning
-- future work
+- Prior work heavily overstates the stability of learning
-- research implications
+- Catastrophic forgetting is a common problem
+  - function approximation with dynamic environments

 ## Postmortem
 - should have started with replicating prior work
 - had trouble deciding when to stop
+  - interesting follow-up questions
   - deadlines exist
+- update results differently
+  - time-based instead of milestone-based